 - Cross category campaigns: If customers who love product X also love product Y, promote product Y to other customers who purchased product X.

-- Replenishment campaigns: If it’s been a certain number of days since your buyer purchased a product, you can automatically send out a replenishment campaign when they’re likely to need more.
+- Replenishment campaigns: If it’s been a certain number of days since your buyer purchased a product, you can automatically send out a replenishment campaign to follow up when they’re likely to need more.

 - Browse abandonment campaigns: For people browsing specific products without purchasing, automatically send them an email about that product.

-If you’re unsure where to start, dynamic segments are great for At-risk and Winback campaigns too.
-If someone hasn’t engaged in 30 days, you can automatically engage them as they fall into the segment.
-This is a great way to start to use dynamic segments and improve your engagement with buyers who may be at risk of moving on.
+If you’re unsure where to start, dynamic segments are great for at-risk and winback campaigns too.
+If someone hasn’t engaged in 30 days, you can automatically engage them as they fall into the segment, for example.

 Major benefits for marketers